-This little cottage lies amidst a cluster of others in the tiny hamlet of Langstone, four miles from Chagford.
+This little cottage lies within a cluster of others in the tiny hamlet of Langstone, four miles from Chagford.

 Nestled in beautiful countryside with no light pollution or road noise this is a tranquil haven for those wanting to unwind in peace and quiet, with Dartmoor on the doorstep.

 Tastefully furnished with pretty fabrics and family artwork adorning the walls, this hideaway is the perfect choice for a honeymoon, or couples and friends simply wanting to get away from it all.

 The king-size bedroom is beautifully presented, with exposed beams above and a central woodburning stove which is tucked inside a feature fireplace.

 Settle down on the arm chairs before the fire, enjoying a warm cup of tea before snuggling up in the comfy bed as the night draws in.

 Three steps lead down to the sitting room and its inglenook fireplace, an enchanting place to relax morning through to evening in the company of your loved ones.

 Wander upstairs to the country cottage kitchen/diner, where you will discover an AGA type cooker, sage coloured units, and a table setup for four people.

 A contemporary shower room is situated nearby, decorated in a warm sandy overtone, with a charming king-size bedroom, brought to life by oak furnishings, rugged beams, and neutral bedding.

 Wake up to the beautiful interior every day that goes by, then step out to the enclosed garden for some more quiet time in the sunshine under the clear skies and picturesque surround.